 - TO FREEZE: While you can freeze curry chicken salad, be aware that the texture may alter a bit once thawed (the flavors will still be tasty!).
 Freeze leftover chicken salad in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before serving.

-- CHICKEN COOKING METHODS: Try this Crock Pot Shredded Chicken, Instant Pot Chicken, Baked Chicken Breast, or stovetop method for How to Cook Shredded Chicken.
+- CHICKEN COOKING METHODS: Try this Crock Pot Shredded Chicken, Instant Pot Shredded Chicken, Baked Chicken Breast, Air Fryer Chicken Breast, or stovetop method for How to Cook Shredded Chicken.

 Join today and start saving your favorite recipes